 Key Points

-• prevalence figures are orientation anchors, not precise counts
+numbers are orientation anchors: prevalence figures guide interpretation but are not precise counts

 Test your thinking